-There are lots of different ways to work with tech that might not be obvious at first glance.
+There are lots of different ways that we can harness digital technologies and different ways of working with tech that might not be obvious at first glance.

 For one, digital placemaking reframes brick-and-mortar stores and online marketplaces not as competitors but as synergised commerce.
 The Internet of Things allows us to build smart cities with a mindset for sustainability.
 Immersive tech like AR and VR, meanwhile, can make interacting with art and history an engaging multi-sensory experience.